Skip to Content

 Along with incredible beaches, Cyprus is heaven for diving and snorkeling enthusiasts

 Up for a dive?
 Whether you love swimming with sea turtles or discovering shipwrecks, there are plenty of excellent snorkeling and diving spots along the Cypriot coast.
 One of the most popular dive sites is the Zenobia shipwreck in Larnaca.
 It’s a cargo ship that sank 138 feet (42m) beneath the surface after getting into some technical difficulty whilst trying to dock.
-For a fun snorkeling experience, head down to the eastern beaches where there is an abundance of turtles, particularly around Cavo Maris and Green Bay Beach.
+For a fun snorkeling experience, head down to the eastern beaches where turtles are abundant, particularly around Cavo Maris and Green Bay Beach.

 The romantic old town area of Limassol is a beautiful part of Cyprus to discover